 - Type(s) of coverage needed

-- The minimum amount of each coverage, i.e., car insurance limits
+- The minimum amount of each coverage, i.e., policy limits

-Note: Maryland requires you to have insurance before you can register your vehicle.
+Note: State law mandates that you have coverage before you can register your vehicle.

-In Maryland, you must have liability coverage on your car insurance policy.
+You must have liability insurance coverage on your policy to drive on Maryland roadways.
 This pays for any damages or injuries you cause to other parties in an accident.
 You’ll need to carry at least:

 - $30,000 of bodily injury liability (BIL) for one person